Alfhausen: Sights

 In 1971, the Alfsee lake was created as a flood control storage basin for the River Hase; it was named after its closeness to the municipality of Alfhausen.
 As a popular destination for holiday makers and day trippers, the lake has gained great importance in recent years.
 The retention basin was extended in the 1990s by a second, in order to hold water from a larger catchment area.

 The newly renovated St. John's Church, built in the 13th century, is popular with couples getting married.
 Its interior partly dates to the Gothic era, for example the Bentheim font and the Madonna.

 There are a number of 16th-century buildings in the old village centre.

+Stolperstein

+As part of the Europe-wide Stolperstein project initiated by Gunter Demnig, several commemorative brass plaques have been laid in Alfhausen to honour local victims of National Socialism.
+The first stones were laid on 26 April 2016 outside a house on Thiener Straße 12, commemorating seven members of the Meyer and de Jonge families, most of whom were deported to Theresienstadt and later murdered at Auschwitz, Treblinka, Riga, or the Brandenburg Euthanasia Centre.